tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/对象操作/查询对象元数据_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to querying object metadata.
+This document provides an overview of APIs and SDK code samples for querying object metadata.

 | API | Operation | Description |
 | ------------------------------------------------------------ | -------------- | ----------------------------------------- |